-Best App to Learn Italian: Top 25 Language Apps in 2023
+Best App for Learning Italian: Top 25 Language Apps

 This post contains affiliate links.
 When you buy something through one of the links on our site, we may earn an affiliate commission at no additional cost to you.

-However, there are some downsides to Babbel.
+However, Babbel has some downsides.
 After completing a few levels, I noticed the lessons became repetitive and dull.
-Additionally, there isn’t a trial period; you can only access one free lesson, which may need to be more to determine if the app is a good fit for you.
-Overall, Babbel is one of the best apps for learning Italian.
+Additionally, there isn’t a trial period; you can only access one free lesson, which may require more to determine if the app fits you.
+Regardless, in my opinion, Babbel is one of the best apps for learning Italian.

 - Available on: Web, Android, and iOS.

 - Cost: Babbel offers subscription plans that start at $12.95 per month.
-The monthly cost reduces when you opt for longer-term access by making advance payments.
+The monthly cost is reduced when you opt for longer-term access by making advance payments.

 Babbel – Quick Summary: